11 Ways to Respond Effectively to Manipulative Apology Patterns

 Manipulative apologies make victims feel guilty about their emotions, which they call “guilt-tripping.”
 Manipulators can reply with “Sorry you’re angry.
 You’re overreacting,” or “I didn’t mean to hurt you.”

 This apology controls the victim’s emotions rather than taking responsibility.
-The goal is to make the victim feel overreacting.
-After apologizing, the conversation moves to the other person’s emotions.
+The goal is to make the victim feel like they are overreacting.
+After apologising, the conversation moves to the other person’s emotions.
 The victim feels guilty for being upset and questions whether their feelings are valid.

 Guilt-tripping makes it tough to trust your emotions, causing you to question whether you’re overreacting or not.